 - Wastewater Treatment Plant (125 Hall Street; Monday-Friday, 7:30am to 3:00pm)

-- Abbott Road Material Storage Site (No Specific Hours)
+- Abbott Road Material Storage Site (Across from #54 Behind the Gate, No Specific Hours)

 As the winter season progresses and snow levels continue to accumulate, crews haul snow out of narrow streets and areas that obstruct line of sight for drivers.
 Emergency no parking signs are installed on narrow streets by noon the day before in preparation for snow hauling.
 Please follow these no parking signs through the season to allow crews to effectively reach areas for snow removal.
 Violators are subject to receiving a ticket and being towed by the City’s Parking Division.
 Crews will also haul snow from areas that obstruct line of sight for drivers that do not impact parking.
 We appreciate the community’s cooperation and patience as crews work their way through areas as time allows.